 Iowa resident students who file the FAFSA before 7/1 are eligible for State of Iowa Aid, which is based on need that is determined by the FAFSA.

 Sometimes federal and institutional gift aid does not provide enough funding to meet all educational expenses.
 For students needing additional assistance, funding is also available through student loans.
 Borrowed funds are then payed back to the lender in installments.
 For available loan options, click on the links below.

 Federal Direct Loans

 Federal Work Study and Campus Employment

-Preference for campus employment is given to early applicants based on need.
+Preference for federal work study is given to students who file the FAFSA prior to July 1, and is based on need.
 Earnings are based upon hours worked, up to $2000 per year.
 Click here for more information.